authup/documentation/src/guide/deployment/configuration.md

 ## Component-Wise

-- [API](./configuration-api.md) This page describes the configuration of the API service.
+- [server/core](./configuration-server-core) This page describes the configuration of the main backend service.
-- [UI](./configuration-ui.md) This page describes the configuration of the UI service.
+- [client/web](./configuration-client-web) This page describes the configuration of the main frontend service.